-Historicism, whose rise and evolution we have [82] briefly sketched, appears to exercise a magical influence upon those who have come under its spell.
+Historicism, whose rise and evolution we have

+briefly sketched, appears to exercise a magical influence upon those who have come under its spell.
 From the very beginning it displayed a strongly aesthetical trait.
 Schelling ascribed to the entire process of history an aesthetical aim, namely, the production of the perfect work of fine art, in which nature and creative freedom were supposed to find their ultimate synthesis.

-We have also seen that in its initial irrationalistic form the historicist view captivated many Christian thinkers.
+We have also seen that in its initial irrationalistic form the historicistic view captivated many Christian thinkers.
 But it should be noted that it is exactly the irrationalistic current in Historicism which, since the breakdown of the Humanist freedom-idealism, has resulted in the radical relativism of Spengler and his followers.
-The rationalistic trend, in the footsteps of August Comte, sought to trace general laws of history.
-This view, which found many adherents in Anglo-Saxon countries, never carried the historicist view through to its ultimate conclusions.
-However, the rationalistic form of historicism in general did not attract Christian thinkers, but it rather repelled them, especially after it joined up with Darwinian evolutionism.
+The rationalistic trend in the footsteps of August Comte, sought to trace general laws of history.
+This view, which found many adherent in Anglo-Saxon countries, never has carried through the historistic view to its ultimate conclusions.
+However, the rationalistic form of historicism, in general did not attract Christian thinkers, but it rather repelled them, especially since it joined with Darwinian evolutionism.

-This should prompt us to ask the question: "What is the snare in the historicist view of our temporal world in both of its forms?"
+This should prompt us to ask the question: "What is the snare in the historicistic view of our temporal world in both of its forms?"
 And, "what is the real place and meaning of the historical aspect in the temporal order of our experience?"
-We shall try to answer these questions in our second lecture on this subject [chapter four].
+We shall try to answer these questions in our second lecture on this subject.